ankschoubey/blog/src/content/post/dev-life/algorithms/v1-top-k-frequent-elements.md

 ---
 comments: true
-description: count all numbers. sort. and return top k.
+excerpt: count all numbers. sort. and return top k.
 Use streams to make it cleaner. or use bucket sort.
 tags:
  - algorithm-problems
  - arrays